department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Reservists are eligible if they were called to active duty other than training.
 - National Guard members are eligible if they served in a federal status and for the period of time they were called to serve.

-**Note:** Persons who have only limited active duty service for training while in the National Guard or Reserves aren't eligible unless there are special circumstances, like death while on active duty or as a result of training.
+**Note:** Persons who have only limited active-duty service for training while in the National Guard or Reserves aren't eligible unless there are special circumstances, like death while on active duty or as a result of training.

 ### Spouses and other family members